aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/converse_api/01_converse_api.md

 <h3>Conversation with Document using Converse API</h3>

 In this example, we will send a document as part of a message and requests that the model describe the contents of the document.
-The example uses Converse operation and the Meta Llama 3.1 8B Instruct Model.
+The example uses Converse operation and the Mistral Large 2 (24.07) Model.

 ```python